Fujifilm X-A5 vs Nikon D5500

 The Fujifilm X-A5 and the Nikon D5500 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the X-A5 and the D5500 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
+Both the X-A5 and the D5500 have been discontinued, but can regularly be found used on eBay.
+The D5500 was replaced by the Nikon D5600, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.